Welcome to Fruits from Dominican Republic.

 Aguacate (Avocados)

-In Spanish-speaking countries, like the Dominican Republic, it is known as aguacate, with the exception of the Andean region, where it is referred to as palta.
-These names are derived from the ancient Nahuatl and Quechua languages.
-It is often served as a side dish or mashed onto bread as a snack in many countries.
+Spanish-speaking countries, such as the Dominican Republic, call it aguacate, except in the Andean region, where people refer to it as palta.
+These names originate from the ancient Nahuatl and Quechua languages.
+In many countries, people often serve it as a side dish or mash it onto bread for a snack.

 Sweetsop